EnvisionDoc/device_connection_en/howto/device/manage/managing_devices.md

 2. In the table of devices, for the target device, click **View** to open the **Device Details** page.

 3. Find the `productKey`, `deviceKey`, and `deviceSecret` of the device.

+## Updating Devices in Batch

+You can update devices in batch by downloading the template, editing and then uploading it.

+1. Go to **Device Management > Device** .

+2. Click **Batch Import** .
+In the **Batch Import and Update** pop-up, select **Batch Update** for **Operations** .

+3. In **Product** , select the product that the devices to be edited belong to.

+4. In **Template** , you can select one of the following methods to download a template:

+   - Download an empty template: select this option then click **Empty template(.xlsx)** to download an empty template.
+   - Generate template from existing device: select this option and then choose a device from the drop-down list.
+Then click **Template (.xlsx)** to download a template based on this device.

+   The downloaded template is named *Template_productKey.xlsx*, **productkey** referring to the product key of the device.

+5. Edit and save your template.

+6. Click |upload_file|, find the edited template and click **Open** .
+Then click **OK** to upload the template.

+   EnOS starts parsing the template.
+When it completes parsing, the result will be displayed in a pop-up.
+If there is at least one valid record, you can click **Update** to finish importing.
+For those invalid records, if there are any, you can click **Export Invalid Records** to download the _errmsg.txt_ file and view the location of the invalid records in the file and the cause.

+## Adding Sub-devices to a Gateway Device

+In **Device Management > Device** , you can add sub-devices to those devices whose **Asset Type** is **Edge** .
+Click |view| in the **Operations** column.
+In **Device Details** page, go to **Sub-device** tab.
+Click **New Sub-device**, select devices to be added to this gateway device and click **OK** .
+You can only select those that have not been added to other gateway devices.

+.. |view| image:: ../../../media/button_view.png